novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-84.md

 Lee Hyun-woo asked Yoo Jin-young, who was on standby, to bring water.

-Then the man in his 70s waited and revealed his name.
+Then the man revealed his name.

 “My name is Kim Dong-baek.”